Gloria Stuart: 1945–1974: Art career

-After abandoning her acting career in 1945, Stuart went to New York with husband Sheekman—Paramount sent him to see the new play Dream Girl wanting him to adapt it for to screen.
+After abandoning her acting career in 1945, Stuart went to New York with husband Sheekman—Paramount sent him to see the new play Dream Girl, wanting him to adapt it for to screen.
 A friend took Stuart to the studio of a découpage artist.
 Drawn to the art form, Stuart thought it could replace acting in her life.
 With Sheekman's encouragement, she opened a shop on Los Angeles's decorators' row, named it Décor, Ltd. Stuart created découpaged lamps, mirrors, tables, chests and other one of a kind objets d'art.
-Over the next four years, her work gained attention and her pieces were carried by Lord & Taylor in New York, Neiman Marcus in Dallas, Bullock's in Pasadena and Gump's in San Francisco.
-But in time, labor involved in "the fine fine cutting, applying sixteen coats of lacquer" to every piece and other costs proved prohibitive and Stuart closed her shop.
+Over the next four years, her work gained attention, and her pieces were carried by Lord & Taylor in New York, Neiman Marcus in Dallas, Bullock's in Pasadena and Gump's in San Francisco.
+But in time, labor involved in "the fine fine cutting, applying sixteen coats of lacquer" to every piece and other costs proved prohibitive, and Stuart closed her shop.

-After living in rented spaces for ten years, Stuart and husband Sheekman bought an old craftsman-style house, where she redesigned the interior, supervised the remodeling, designed all the furniture and had it custom made.
+After living in rented spaces for ten years, Stuart and Sheekman bought an old craftsman-style house, where she redesigned the interior, supervised the remodeling, designed all the furniture and had it custom made.
 In the garden, she planned the landscaping, included a green house for orchids and lath house for grafting fruit trees, spent hours on her knees cultivating and planting.
 In Stuart's words, "I became a whirling dervish of creative renovation."

 Early in 1954, visiting Paris, Stuart first saw the Impressionist paintings at the Jeu de Paume museum.
-As when she first saw découpage, Stuart wanted to do it too.
+As when she first saw découpage, Stuart wanted to do it, too.
 The Sheekmans were on their way to Italy.
 At the time, American artists living abroad for at least eighteen months paid no taxes on income earned during the residency.
 Sheekman was now very successful.
 In the eight years since returning from New York, he had been on fourteen movies, mostly writing the screenplays.
 He wanted to try another play.
 For the next eighteen months, Stuart painted and Sheekman worked on his play.